argoproject/Argo/docs/users/taxonomies.rst

 You can add a Featured Image for each term created in any of the taxonomies.
 This will appear as a banner image at the top of the term's archive page.
 While this is optional, an appropriate image can add visual appeal and impact to a topic landing page.
 At this time only images can be added as Featured Media in taxonomies.

 You can add a Featured Image for a term in Posts > Categories (or Tags, Post Prominence, Series, and Post Types) by editing the term, and using the Set Featured Media button to upload an image or select an existing image in the Media Library.
 For best results use a landscape-shaped image with a width of 1170px, so it spans the top of landing page for the term.
 Adding, editing, and removing Featured Media images for a taxonomy term works the same way as for Featured Media in posts and pages.

+**Term Descriptions**

+Largo provides the option to add a description to terms.
+The description will appear on term archive pages.
+Term descriptions can have HTML markup in them, but please be careful when composing HTML for these fields.
+HTML tags should have zero ``"`` characters or an even number of them - never an odd number.
+If the HTML tags in the term description are not valid, they can break your site's layout and formatting.

 .. _categories-tax: